3 keys to understand how the United Kingdom became the country in Europe with the most deaths from covid-19 (and the second in the world)

 Prime Minister Boris Johnson did not attend the first Cobra emergency meetings to discuss the strategy to be followed, and when he did so for the first time, on March 2, the UK was already registering dozens of confirmed cases and the virus seemed to be spreading length and width of the country.

-it was obvious that this infection was going to be very serious and it was going to affect more than just Asia, “Jeremy Farrar, an adviser to the British government, an infectious disease specialist, recently told the BBC.” data-reactid = “48”> “I think, from the first days of February, if not the end of January, it was obvious that this infection was going to be very serious and it was going to affect more than just Asia, “Jeremy Farrar, an adviser to the British government and an infectious disease specialist, recently told the BBC.
+“I think that from the first days of February, if not the end of January, it was obvious that this infection was going to be very serious and it was going to affect more than just Asia, ”Jeremy Farrar, an adviser to the British government and an infectious disease specialist, recently told the BBC.

 “I think it was very clear that this was going to be an unprecedented event.”